sap-tutorials/Tutorials/tutorials/btp-app-create-directory/btp-app-create-directory.md

 description: This tutorial shows you how to start building your application with CAP.
 auto_validation: true
 time: 10
-tags: [ tutorial>beginner, software-product-function>sap-cloud-application-programming-model, topic>node-js, products>sap-business-technology-platform, products>sap-fiori]
+tags: [ tutorial>beginner, software-product-function>sap-cloud-application-programming-model, topic>node-js, products>sap-business-technology-platform]
 primary_tag: software-product-function>sap-cloud-application-programming-model
 ---